 We also have a lap desk for when they need a change of scenery and want to work on the couch or outside.

 If you’re in the market for a new desk, here are a couple of student desks that won’t break the bank:

 Kids Desk Chairs

-A comfy chair is a must; we have this one from Target and the wheels make it easy to move when needed, plus it has sleek modern styling which makes the decorator in me happy.
+A comfy chair like this one is a must, and the wheels make it easy to move when needed, plus it has sleek modern styling which makes the decorator in me happy.

 When I was a teacher, these wiggle cushions were really helpful for kiddos who needed some sensory input while sitting.
 If you have a wiggle worm like I do, they might enjoy having it on a chair to help them focus.

 Or, go all out with a wobble stool.
 Remember tipping your chair back when you were a kid and how good it felt (until you fell over and smashed your head?)
 This stool is like that, but make it safe. 😉

 Here’s a few more desk chairs for kids to choose from, most with wheels or swivels to help expend some of that ‘stuck at home trying to learn’ energy.